joshua-m-connors/cyber-incident-mcmc-pymc/README.md

 ### MITRE ATT&CK Tactics Progression

 This is intended to show attackers progression through the MITRE ATT&CK tactics, so you can see how far attackers are getting, where controls may be more effective at stopping attackers, etc.

-Note: I have only implemented this view into the Jupyter Notebook version of the code.
+Note: I have only implemented this view into the Jupyter Notebook version of the code, due to the extended time it takes to gather these statistics.

 <img width="1220" height="1266" alt="Screenshot From 2025-10-27 09-55-10" src="https://github.com/user-attachments/assets/9fdf7aa0-f32d-4417-bde2-a7782528dc35" />